mycroft/dns-snoop/README.md

 POC that listens for ingress/egress interface using eBPF, and dump found DNS queries and responses.

+This tool only handles DNS queries detected on port 53 (which makes it a bit useless nowadays to be honest).
+It also support short TCP queries/responses (as long as they fit in a single packet).

 ## Build & run

 ```sh